-Within the same organization identity information can be stored in many different data systems, such as directories, databases, or formatted dump files.
-To manage identity information and synchronize it between these data systems, administrators sometimes have to spend a considerable amount of time and effort.
-On top of that, performing the data synchronization tasks manually is error-prone and can lead to the duplication of information and incompatibility of data formats.
+Within the same organization, identity information can be stored in many different data systems, such as directories, databases, or formatted dump files.
+Managing identity information and synchronizing it between these data systems can take a lot of time and effort for administrators.
+In addition, performing data synchronization manually is error-prone and can lead to duplicate information or incompatible data formats.

-Synchronization Service increases the data management efficiency by allowing you to automate the creation, deprovision, and update operations between the data systems you use.
-For example, when an employee joins or leaves the organization, the related information in the data systems managed by Synchronization Service is automatically updated, thereby reducing your administrative workload and getting the new users up and running faster.
+Synchronization Service increases data management efficiency by automating the creation, deprovision and update operations between your data systems.
+For example, if an employee joins or leaves the organization, Synchronization Service can automatically update the related information in all data systems, reducing your administrative workload and getting new users up and running faster.

-In order to synchronize identity data between external data systems, you must connect Synchronization Service to these data systems through connectors.
-A connector enables Synchronization Service to access specific data system to read and synchronize data in that system according to your settings.
+To start synchronizing identity data, you must connect Synchronization Service to your data systems with so-called "connectors".
+Connectors allow Synchronization Service to access specific data systems, then read and synchronize data in that system according to your settings.